salesforce/omakase/readme.md

 ### Awesome standard plugins

-Omakase comes with some nifty plugins out of the box that mirror highly-touted _CSS Preprocessor_ functionality:
+Omakase comes with some nifty plugins out of the box that mirror common _CSS Preprocessor_ functionality:

-- mixins
-- right-to-left swapping
-- automatic vendor prefixing
-- CSS annotations
-- custom functions
-- theme variables(?)
-- url cache busting for images

-TODO add descriptions
+TODO add

 Usage
 -----